16 Gorgeous Historic Wedding Venues Around Philadelphia

-Discover estates dating back to the 1800s (and beyond!), gorgeous gardens, and more iconic destinations.
+Discover estates dating back to the 1800s (and beyond!), glorious gardens, and more iconic destinations.

 Saying “I do” in a beloved, time-honored spot is no problem at all here in Philly.
 There are countless historic wedding venues — not to mention street corners and squares — throughout the city and surrounding area.
-Whether you’re considering getting hitched on a historic boat or in a renovated train station, it’s not hard to find something old to go with your somethings new, blue, and borrowed.
-This short list includes just a few of our favorite historic wedding venues, and if you think there’s another destination we should know about, email kschott@phillymag.com.
+Whether you’re considering getting hitched in a historic garden or in a stately mansion circa the past, it’s not hard to find something old to go with your somethings new, blue and borrowed.
+This short list includes a few of our favorite historic wedding venues, and if you think there’s another destination we should know about, email kschott@phillymag.com.

 Andalusia